On Possible Indicators of Negative Selection in Germinal Centers: Net Selection

 This means that there is an effective {\it ceiling of selection} for positive selection, wherein you will always have a mixture of high and low affinity, not matter how selective the system is.
 Meanwhile, with negative selection,

 So negative selection has no ceiling whatsoever.

 In particular, if a real-world evolutionary system is observed to have

-then said system {\bf must have negative selection}, since the force of positive selection is insufficient to attain that level of selection.
+then said system {\bf must have negative selection}, since the force of positive selection alone is insufficient to attain that level of pressure.

 Returning to the specific case of germinal centers, it is well established that a diversity of affinity levels persists.
 In experiments, even after three weeks, cells can be observed with a {\it lower} affinity than the initial seed population~\cite{araki2023replaying}.
-Therefore, if negative selection is present in germinal centers, it either cannot be extremely strong, or the gap between division and selection is long enough for us to observe cells slated for death.
+With this logic, if negative selection is present in germinal centers it should not be extremely strong, though this may also be an artifact of the gap between division and selection being long enough for us to observe cells slated for death.